lmc-eu/steward/README.md

 #### Download browser driver
 If it is not already installed on your system, you will need to download Selenium driver for the browser you want to use for the tests.
-See dedicated page [Selenium server & browser drivers](https://github.com/lmc-eu/steward/wiki/Selenium-server-&-browser-drivers#2-install-browser-driver) in our wiki for more information.
+See dedicated page [Selenium server & browser drivers][wiki-drivers] in our wiki for more information.

 ### 3. Write the first test